Joanne (album): Writing and recording

 Many prominent musicians make guest appearances on Joanne.
 Gaga invited Father John Misty to play drums on the record.
 Ronson invited Josh Homme to play guitar on the song "John Wayne" because of his work for the band Queens of the Stone Age; in addition, Homme drummed and was a co-producer.
 Ronson also invited Beck to collaborate on the album, resulting in the song "Dancin' in Circles".
 Gaga, a longtime fan of Beck's, was initially starstruck at working with him.
 Gaga and Florence Welch developed the concept of their duet, "Hey Girl", during a meeting at New York's Electric Lady Studios.
 According to Gaga, the song's theme demanded a female collaborator.
 She selected Welch, calling her "if not the best, one of the greatest vocalists in the world".

 Ronson crafted the album's organic sound by recruiting musicians he had previously worked with on projects for Rufus Wainwright and Amy Winehouse.
-He credited producer BloodPop with "[bringing the album] into the modern era".
-In the meantime, Gaga collaborated with Elton John; their sessions resulted in a song titled "Room in My Heart", that did not make the album's final cut.
+He credited producer BloodPop with bringing the album "into the modern era".
+During the album's production, Gaga collaborated with Elton John; their sessions resulted in a song titled "Room in My Heart", which did not make the album's final cut.
 In 2017, Gaga released her documentary film Gaga: Five Foot Two on Netflix, which included scenes of the singer and Ronson shot during the album's recording sessions.